ChristianBenner/HardwareMonitorEditor/README.md

 ## Set-Up
 ### Monitored Device
 Here we will install the Hardware Monitor Editor on the device that will be monitored.
 This device must be running Windows.
-- Download the latest Hardware Monitor Editor version from the releases page https://github.com/ChristianBenner/HardwareMonitorEditor/releases
+- Download the latest Hardware Monitor Editor version from the [releases page](https://github.com/ChristianBenner/HardwareMonitorEditor/releases)
 - Run the installation application

 ### Display Device
 Here we will install the Hardware Monitor Display on the device that will display the information collected from the monitored device.
 This device can be running Windows, Raspberry Pi OS, Ubuntu (Untested) or MacOS (Untested).
 Please follow the necessary steps for your target operating system.
 #### Dedicated Raspberry Pi
 A custom image has been created so you can easily turn your Raspberry Pi into a dedicated Hardware Monitor Display.
 This means that it will boot into the software seamlessly with no tricky set-up involved.
-- Download the latest Hardware Monitor Display disc image file from https://github.com/ChristianBenner/HardwareMonitor/releases
+- Download the latest Hardware Monitor Display disc image file from the [display releases page](https://github.com/ChristianBenner/HardwareMonitor/releases)
 - Extract the image file from the ZIP
 - Download Raspberry Pi Imager https://www.raspberrypi.com/software/
 - Plug-in the SD card you wish to install the system to